 Arnerich Massena’s primary objective in all of its programs is to serve students who are under-performing in critical skills and provide intervention to assist them in meeting grade level benchmarks.
 Following are descriptions of the I AM Learning Partnership programs at Irvington School.
 All programs are sponsored by Arnerich Massena and are provided at no cost to students and their families.

 The Literacy Intervention program is at the heart of the I AM Learning Partnership.
-Under the supervision of Irvington School staff, Arnerich Massena coordinators administer direct literacy instruction to small groups of students currently not meeting Oregon state benchmarks for literacy.
+Under the supervision of Irvington School staff, Arnerich Massena coordinators administer direct literacy instruction to small groups of students.
 Each school year, about 50 students are serviced through this critical intervention in literacy.

 There is presently no support mechanism in place from PPS for this student profile at Irvington School.

-This program is for select students who are not reading at grade level.
+This program is for select students as referred by their classroom teachers.
 Volunteers devote one morning per week for a half hour, tutoring the same student one-on-one for the entire school year.
 The curriculum focuses on building phonic skills and vocabulary, improving sentence fluency, developing comprehension, and elevating motivation and confidence.

-This program supports students who are not testing at grade level on state math benchmarks.
+This program supports students with math skills building.
 Volunteers devote one morning per week for a half hour, working with the same student or pair of students throughout the school year.
 Emphasis is on building fundamental math skills, as well as cultivating motivation and confidence.

 Girls’ Club meets after school weekly and offers girls with mentorship and enrichment activities.
 Common themes include character and friendship building, anti-bullying efforts, healthy living, community service projects, and arts & crafts.
 By providing new experiences and establishing healthy habits and positive social networks, we encourage and support girls to develop as confident, independent-thinking young women.